Small Environmental Grant Scheme

 What do you fund?

-- Native flora and fauna conservation, threatened Australian mammal conservation (Australia wide), landscape restoration and education (Victoria only)
+- Native flora and fauna conservation, threatened mammal conservation (Australia wide)

 Is there a maximum grant limit?

 - Grants are usually under $10,000.
-We also grant on behalf of donors, and their programs can be over $10,000 e.g. the landscape restoration and education grants.
-If you have a project over $10,000, check with me first.
+Wettenhall also grants on behalf of donors, and sometimes these programs can be over $10,000.
+If you have a project over $10,000, check with the Executive Director.
 Universities and academics can only apply for up to $5,000.

 When can I apply for a grant?

-- See the Dates for applying page for a list of opening dates for each of our four grant rounds in the year.
+- See the Dates for applying page for a list of opening dates for each of the four grant rounds in the year.

 How do I apply?